 There is no car parking onsite.
 The closest commercial car park is at 58 Franklin Street which is 50 meters away.

 Rent is due every fortnight in advance.
-To pay rent you complete a direct debit form with UniLodge and each month rent is deducted from your account.
+To pay rent you complete a direct debit form with UniLodge and every 2 weeks rent is deducted from your account.